amoh-godwin/Articulae/mds/educative/user_inputs/textInput.md

 ## Restricted input

 We can restrict what kind of input a user can input into the `TextInput`.
 With this we use a `Validator` and set it to the `validator` property.
-In the code below, the user must first type in the “+” character or two zeros, before continuing with numbers only.
+In the code below in line 38 we have modified the validator property so the user must first type in the “+” character or two zeros, before continuing with numbers only.

 `code8.txt`

-You can see from the code above that we used a `RegularExpressionValidator`.
+You can see from the code above in line 38 that we used a `RegularExpressionValidator`.
 We could have also used a `IntValidator` to accept only integers.

 ## TextInput vs TextField

 The `TextField` is another visual item that has a border and a background.
-You can customize it just as we have customized the TextInput.
+You can customize it just as we have customized the `TextInput`.